Xabaril/BeatPulse/README.md

 # Beat Pulse

-*BeatPulse* is a simple health check /  liveness / readiness library for .NET Core Applications.
+*BeatPulse* is a simple liveness, readiness library for .NET Core Applications.

-## What is the motivation behind it?
+## What is the motivation behind it

 The [Microsoft HealthCheck](https://github.com/dotnet-architecture/HealthChecks) library is not an active project right now and there is no plan to include this feature in ASP.NET Core 2.1.